Canadian Expat Tax in Portugal

 In Canada, yes.
 In Portugal, no. Portugal does not recognise the TFSA as a tax-exempt vehicle.
 From the date you become Portuguese tax resident, income and gains earned inside your TFSA are taxable on your Portuguese return.
 Canada does not tax TFSA income for non-residents.
 This creates a one-sided Portuguese obligation that makes the TFSA less attractive for Portuguese residents.

 CPP and OAS payments to a Portuguese resident are taxable in both countries.
-Canada withholds non-resident tax (typically 15% on periodic payments).
 Portugal taxes the gross amount at progressive rates and grants a credit for the Canadian withholding.
 You pay the higher of the two rates.
 For most retirees, additional Portuguese tax is due above the Canadian withholding.

 Only if you have Canadian-sourced income.
 Non-residents with CPP, OAS, RRSP/RRIF withdrawals, Canadian rental income, or Canadian dividends may need to file a Canadian non-resident return (Section 217 election for pension income, Section 216 for rental income).
-If you have no Canadian-sourced income after departure, no annual Canadian return is required — but the final departure return is mandatory.
-Book a Tax Consultation
+If you have no Canadian-sourced income after departure, no annual Canadian return is required, but the final departure return is mandatory.
+Book a Tax Position Review

 Contributors